amanessinger/azzyzt_jee_tools/README.txt

 Using JBOSS AS 6.0 as a runtime, generated code mostly compiles, @Remote annotations on generated service bean interfaces have to be removed though, because JBOSS AS 6.0 only supports the JEE 6 web profile.
 No further testing with JBOSS AS 6.0 has been done yet.
+Eventually, things like whether @Remote annotations are generated or not, should become configurable, and there are other good uses for configurability as well.

 The project generator (#1) already runs with Apache Geronimo v3.0-M1, but due to lacking support for REST, generated applications do not